bao7uo/target-redirector/README.md

 To build, use the following command which has been tested successfully on both Windows and Linux.

-- `kotlinc -classpath burp-extender-api-1.7.22.jar src/main/kotlin/TargetRedirector.kt -include-runtime -d TargetRedirector.jar`
+- `kotlinc -classpath burp-extender-api-1.7.22.jar src/main/kotlin/target-redirector.kt -include-runtime -d target-redirector.jar`

 The project can be built against a Kotlin version of the Burp API.
 See the following page from my other repo which has further details about the Burp API and Kotlin.